saurfang/spark-knn/README.md

 Finally the implementation scales horizontally and has been successfully applied on datasets with low hundreds millions of observations and low hundreds dimensions.
-We have no reason to say why it can't scale to billions of observations as described in the original Google paper. *horizontal scalability benchmark results using ec2 incoming*
+We have no reason to say why it can't scale to billions of observations as described in the original Google paper.

 ## Progress